 Our method for operator optimization is sufficiently flexible to incorporate wavefunctions obtained from some model or EFT calculations instead of ones from the HAL QCD potential.
 These approximated wavefunctions, however, may not be accurate enough to generate/identify certain states, but they in general form better basis functions than simple plane wavefunctions for the variational method.
-In addition, the novel quark smearing technique enables an independent treatment of the single hadron and two-hadron systems, and can be adapted to various localized smearing (such as distillation) for single hadron and to accommodate different inter-hadron wavefunctions including those in higher partial wave for two-hadron systems.
+In addition, the novel quark smearing technique enables an independent treatment of single-hadron and two-hadron systems.
+It can be adapted to various localized smearing schemes (such as distillation) for single hadrons, and can accommodate different inter-hadron wavefunctions, including those with higher partial waves, for a wide range of two-hadron systems.

-Operator optimization plays a pivotal role in lattice calculations.
-The method presented in this paper provides a new paradigm to operator optimization through considering spatial information, and is expected to have broad applicability to various two-body systems for both spectral and matrix-element calculations.
+Operator optimization plays a pivotal role in lattice QCD calculations.
+The method presented in this paper provides a new paradigm for operator optimization by incorporating spatial information, and it can be applied to both spectral and matrix-element calculations.
 In particular, it enables systematic studies of light nucleon–nucleon systems at the physical point with reasonable computational cost.
 Such efforts are currently underway.